 What are the health implications of a sedentary life?

 Everyone needs to kick back and relax now and then, but too much bonding time with the couch and TV remote control can lead to serious health problems.
-According to the Centers for Disease Control (CDC), more than 50 percent of adults in the United States do not get enough physical activity to experience the associated health benefits, and 25 percent get no physical activity at all in their leisure time
+According to the Centers for Disease Control and Prevention (CDC), less than 50 percent of adults in the United States do not meet the Physical Activity Guidelines.

 The human body functions best when it is active regularly.
 Check out the many ways the CDC suggests regular physical activity can improve health: